junxit/us-congress-bills-115/metadata.md

 - Sen. Cardin, Benjamin L. [D-MD] (C000141)
 - Sen. Van Hollen, Chris [D-MD] (V000128)

+## Committees (1)

+- Senate — Judiciary Committee

 ## Actions

 - 2017-02-15 — Introduced in Senate
 - 2017-02-15 — Read twice and referred to the Committee on the Judiciary.
 (Sponsor introductory remarks on measure: CR S1220)
+- 2017-05-16 — Passed Senate without amendment and with a preamble by Unanimous Consent. (text: CR S2956-2959)
+- 2017-05-16 — Passed/agreed to in Senate: Passed Senate without amendment and with a preamble by Unanimous Consent.(text: CR S2956-2959)
+- 2017-05-16 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S2955-2959)
+- 2017-05-16 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S2955-2959)